-As a creative lead working on Neverdale Park, I was a crucial influence in shaping the story of this world, creating it's inhabitants and structuring their mythology.
+As a visual designer working on Neverdale Park, I helped shape the story of this world, create it's inhabitants and structure their mythology.
 Selected examples of this lexicon are shown below.

 Neverdale Park is a classic tale of good versus evil.